 · Automotive Industry

 Due to its properties such as corrosion resistance, durability and ultimately strength, titanium is applicable in making many vehicular parts.
-For examples of titanium CNC parts in the automotive industry include connecting rods, turbochargers, exhaust systems, bodywork frames.
+For examples of titanium CNC parts in the automotive industry include connecting rods, turbochargers, exhaust systems, and bodywork frames.

 · Other Titanium Applications